Our Vision is to be a rural centre for excellent conflict resolution.

 Barrister at Cathedral Chambers, Newport, business adviser and dedicated mediator with the patience and expertise to deal with seemingly intractable disputes and cases with a high emotional content.

-Lorna is the other person you are likely to encounter in our office.
+Lorna is an other person you are likely to encounter in our office.
 She will help schedule appointments, send out documents and can talk to you about MIAMs and the Mediation process.